 - Crisis And Warm Lines

 Crisis lines and warm lines were implemented to support people who need to talk to someone struggling with their mental health.
-The crisis phone lines are staffed by trained mental health professionals and provide remote counseling to a person who is either in crisis or near crisis.
+The crisis phone lines are staffed by trained mental health professionals and provide remote counselling to a person who is either in crisis or near crisis.

 Warm lines are staffed by community members who have personally experienced mental health or substance abuse issues.
 Qualified mental health professionals train them.
 While these lines are purely remote, they can act as an alternative to calling the police, and they can help prevent a more serious mental health crisis from occurring.

 These programs hire and train community members who have had and may still be having personal experience with mental health and substance abuse issues.
 The goal is to provide support for individuals who are at risk of criminal justice involvement.